azet/community_bash_style_guide/README.md

   * private functions are prepended by two underscores (RedHat convention)
 * every lien must have a maximum of eighty (80) terminal columns
-* like in other dynamic languages, switch/case blocks are to be done at the same alignment: ````bash case ${contenders}; in option1) ... ;;
+* like in other dynamic languages, switch/case blocks must be aligned: case ${contenders}; in option1) ... ;;
 option2) ... ;;